cicero225/llm_pokemon_scaffold/README.md

 This repo adds:

 - Support for o3/o4-mini and Gemini-2.5 (Note: May have been broken recently with recent changes, sorry, but should be easy to fix)
-- Much more elaborate scaffold features.
+- Much more elaborate scaffold features

 New features include (works for all LLMs):